Étiquette : Bernard Lewis

-More than five centuries before Erasmus, the five principles of the Mutazilite faith offered already the foundations to solve most of the sterile theological disputes that would destroy the Renaissance and throw Europe in the abyss of self-destruction known as the “wars of religion”.
+More than five centuries before Erasmus, Mutazilite faith and philosophy offered already the foundations to solve most of the sterile theological disputes that would destroy the Renaissance and throw Europe in the abyss of self-destruction known as the “wars of religion”.

-Here are the five principles, described by the Mutazilite theologian Abdel al Jabbar Ibn Ahmad (935-1025) and summarized in 2015 by economist Nadim Michel Kalife:
+Here are the five Fundamentals (Principles), described by Abdel al Jabbar and summarized in 2015 by economist Nadim Michel Kalife:

 —Monotheism (Al Tawhid) whose concept of God is beyond the simple intellect of the human mind.
 That is why the verses of the Koran describing God “sitting” on a throne should be interpreted only allegorically and not literally.
 Hence the Mutazilites called their opponents anthropomorphists who sought to reduce God who is unknowable to a human appearance.
 And they concluded that this one detail (!) of the Koran is sufficient to prove that the Koran is not “uncreated” but “created” by Allah, via man, to make it accessible to the believer, and therefore, that it can and should evolve and adapt according to the times and circumstances ;

 —Divine justice (Adl) is about the origin of evil in our world where God is all-powerful.
 Mutazilism proclaims free will, where evil is man’s doing and not God’s will, because God is perfect and therefore cannot do evil or determine man to do it.
 And, if human wrongdoings were the will of God, punishment would lose all meaning since man would be doing nothing but respecting the divine will.
 This unquestionable logic allowed Mutazilism to refute predestination and the « mektoub » of the Sunni schools;